Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 Scattering ashes in US National Parks is allowed but it needs to take place away from other people and 90 meters away from water.

 Amusement parks like Disney World prohibit ash scattering of any kind.

 Ash scattering is facilitated by many ferry and cruise companies like P&O and Carnival Cruises.
 They frequently assist families with memorials and can facilitate services.
 Each company has different ways of approaching this but can usually provide the family with a private space on board to conduct a ceremony.
 Materials dispersed from the ship must all be biodegradable.

 Be aware of prevailing wind when scattering or casting out the ashes.
-Make sure that you know the direction of travel is the one that you want.
-This segment if compliments of the wonderful Website https://aftering.com
+Make sure that you know the direction of travel for the ashes is the one that you want.

-This is an event to remember the deceased loved one when family and friends come along to celebrate their life but when no actual body is present.
+This is an event to remember the deceased loved one, where family and friends come along to celebrate their life but with no actual body present.

-Some people find the presence of the body upsetting, some find that they want to remember the person as they had been when they were alive rather than in a ‘box’.
+Some people find the presence of the body upsetting, or find that they want to remember the person as they had been when they were alive rather than in a ‘box’.